 At a minimum, testing needs to be done inside the work zone.
 Ideally, your clearance mold inspector will also test areas outside of the work zone also well.
 Testing areas outside of the area of mold remediation helps to verify that the work areas were properly contained during remediation.
 In the event that containment during remediation was insufficient or ineffective, the disrupted mold spores from the work area could have traveled to and contaminated previously clean, unaffected areas of the South Jersey property.

 Why is a Clearance Mold Inspection After a Mold Remediation so Important?

 A post-remediation inspection, both visual and analytical, is performed to ensure a return to a pre-mold contaminated environment.
-Clearance mold inspectors are looking for some of the following key indicators of a successful mold cleanup:
+Clearance mold inspectors in Camden County NJ are looking for some of the following key indicators of a successful mold cleanup:

 - Absence of visible dust, debris and moisture within the containment area.